ntno/mkdocs-terminal/documentation/docs/elements/footnotes.md

 ```

-# Credit
+[^credit]:
-This documentation is based on squidfunk's Material for MkDocs [Footnotes](https://squidfunk.github.io/mkdocs-material/reference/footnotes/) documentation.
+    This documentation page is based on squidfunk's Material for MkDocs [Footnotes](https://squidfunk.github.io/mkdocs-material/reference/footnotes/) documentation.